cue-lang/cue/doc/ref/spec.md

 ```
 a: {
     foo:    string    // foo is a string
-    ["^i"]: int     // all other fields starting with i are integers
+    [=~"^i"]: int     // all other fields starting with i are integers
-    ["^b"]: bool    // all other fields starting with b are booleans
+    [=~"^b"]: bool    // all other fields starting with b are booleans
     ...string         // all other fields must be a string
 }

 b: a & {